 Unflinching Walk: Dredd, for most of the movie, barely moves above a calm, methodical walk.

 Vice City: Mega-City One is home to over 800,000,000 people, and crime is so rampant that the people policing the place have to act as judge, jury, and executioner.
 Even then, they struggle badly.
 Dredd states that the Justice Department is only able to respond to around 6% of calls.
 And if that is the case, one can only imagine how many crimes don't even get reported in the first place.
+20% of rookie Judges are also killed in their first day on the job.

 What Measure Is a Mook?: Anderson is reluctant to kill a mook who begs for mercy, but Dredd insists that she execute him for attempted murder of a Judge.
 To make matters worse, she later discovers that he has a wife worrying about him at home as well as a young child.